-ITS4THEKIDS Foundation has helped to establish the Gracious Hands Orphanage in Gressier, Haiti.
+ITS4THEKIDS Foundation works closely with the Gracious Hands Orphanage in Gressier, Haiti.
 After severe destruction from Hurricane Matthew throughout all of Haiti in 2016, many children were left without their families and homes.
-By sending people to help directly on the ground, our Foundation was able to set up and fully staff the Orphanage to house 42 boys and girls aged 5 to 13 years old in an area outside of Port-au-Prince.
-Along with food, water, and shelter, The Ricky Patel Foundation provides leadership and skill development programs.
+By sending people to help directly on the ground, our Foundation has helped to bring volunteers and set up and assist in staffing the Orphanage to house 42 boys and girls aged 5 to 13 years old in an area outside of Port-au-Prince.
+Along with food, water, and shelter, IT4THEKIDS Foundation provides leadership and skill development programs.

 The Foundation organizes and assists in coordinating volunteers from the United States and Canada to Gressier, Haiti.
 Our Foundation gets to know the children and to inspire each other through daily activities and learning.
 We are committed to building an adoption network with the Gracious Hands Orphanage so that every child is offered the chance to grow up in a loving home.

 If you are interested in learning more about Gracious Hands Orphanage, please click the link below.